miruna1224/RoboticsLaboratoryHw/README.md

   broken.mp4
   ( this video is the proof that my display(s) are somehow broken ) -> use menu from display with joystick
+  -> final video is made with my code and a "borrowed" wire scheme